- Upcoming trips

 Rising at the top of the world just off Mac Pass the little known and rarely traveled Tsichu River starts at the Yukon/NWT border and flows nonstop down to where it joins with the Keele R. Continuing its rapid descent the Keele joins with the Natla and then the Twitya before finally emptying out into the historic Mackenzie River.
 Paddling right from the top down to the Mackenzie, and beyond, our trip will drop almost 3000ft over the course of the canoe trip.

 We meet in Whitehorse, Yukon and end in Norman Wells, NWT.
-The trip starts with a drive from Whitehorse either up the Historic Canol Pipeline Road to MacMillan Pass or to a float plane base west of Ross River, Yukon at Finlayson Lake.
-If we drive it will be up the Canol Road to the end of the ‘passable road and then our gear will be shuttled the final 10km by 4×4 while we spend a half day hiking the Canol Trail.
+The trip starts either with a drive from Whitehorse up the Historic Canol Pipeline Road to MacMillan Pass, an epic and historic journey in itself, or if that route is impassable with a float plane trip from Finlayson Lake into the River.
+If we drive it will be up the Canol Road to the end of the ‘passable road and then our gear will be shuttled the final 10km by 4×4 while we spend a half day hiking the Historic Canol Trail.
 At mile 222 we will start our paddling journey on the very upper reaches of the Tsichu River.
-If we fly it will be by charter float plane into a small lake on a different tributary of the Keele.
+If we fly it will be by charter float plane into a small lake just off the river.

 In either case the river at the top, high in the mountains is a fairly small creek only 10ft or so across.
 As it moves quickly downriver its size increases.

 During the 1st week that we will spend on the Tsichu we will travel down exciting narrow, steep and twisty class 2 (and some class 3) rapids, it will be a great fun ride!
 By the time we reach the confluence with the Keele the Tsichu is a fair sized river.
 After the confluence with the Natla the river again doubles in size.
 The next few days on the Natla/Keele are made up of fast current and enjoyable class 2 rapids down to the confluence with the Twitya.
 We will continue on for another week down the main Keele to the mighty Mackenzie through miles and miles of swifts, R1s and R2s.
-Once on the Mackenzie we will paddle a day and half down to the Dene community of Tulita where the paddling trip ends.
-Here we will be met by charter plane and transported to Norman Wells. (note: Pick up may also be at Mouth of Keele depending on timing)
+Once on the Mackenzie we will be met by float plane where the paddling trip end and transported to Norman Wells.

 Day 0.
 Arrival in Whitehorse, Yukon (you may want to arrive early to see the sights)

-Day 3-8.
+Day 3-4-.
 On Tsichu.
-The first day will be very small with some possible wading and lining.
-The river volume soon increases and we will be paddling many steep fast flowing class 1, 2 and class 3 rapids.
+The first days will be very small with some possible wading and lining.
+The river volume soon increases and we will be paddling many steep fast flowing class 1, 2 and rapids.

-Day 9-14.
-On Keele from Tsichu confluence past Natla Confluence to “Shell” Landing strip just above Twitya River.
-The river here is much bigger.
+Day 5-10.
+On the Tsichu to Keele confluence and on to Natla Confluence.
+The river starts to build in volume and rapids become class 2 & 3 with some larger sections that may have to be lined or portaged along the shore..
 Current is fast and rapids are wavy and fun.
 We’ll pass through a number of small canyons.
 We’d hope to take a day off in this section.

 Day 21.
 We will get picked up by float plane at the mouth of the Keele and flown to Norman Wells.
 The afternoon can be spent exploring the Norman Wells’ Historic Centre while waiting for your flights home!